DaveLiddament/sarb/docs/NewResultsParser.md

 ```

 Read more about [guessing violation type classification](ViolationTypeClassificationGuessing.md).
-In this example the static analysis tool provides a warning so we are not guessing the
+In this example the static analysis tool provides a type so we are not guessing the
 classification.
 So this will return false.